SumoLogic/sumologic-documentation/docs/get-started/sign-up.md

 ### Upgrade or continue with Free account

+For pricing details, see [Sumo Logic Pricing](https://www.sumologic.com/pricing).

+#### Essentials plans

+Using our self-service checkout, you can sign up for a Sumo Logic Essentials plan in just minutes using a credit card—no need to interact with the sales team.
+Ready to get started?
+[Learn how to upgrade your plan](/docs/manage/manage-subscription/upgrade-sumo-logic-credits-account).

+#### Enterprise plans

+If the Essentials plan doesn’t fully meet your needs and you’re interested in exploring further options like Cloud SIEM, contact [Sales](https://www.sumologic.com/contact-us/) to upgrade to an Enterprise plan.
+Our team is here to help you find the best fit for your organization.

 #### Free account

-After your trial ends, your account will automatically convert to a Free account.
+After your trial ends, if you've not purchased a plan, your account will automatically convert to a Free account.
 This account lets you continue using Sumo Logic monitoring and log analytics services with limited features.
 To unlock premium features and scale as your needs grow, you can upgrade to a paid plan at any time.

 |             | Trial accounts | Free accounts
 |:------------|:---------------|:------------